askap-vast/vast-pipeline/docs/adminusage/cli.md

                                  [--no-color] [--force-color] [--skip-checks]
                                  piperun

-Create `measurements.parquet` and `measurement_pairs.parquet` files for a completed pipeline run.
+Create `measurements.parquet` files for a completed pipeline run.

 positional arguments:
   piperun               Path or name of the pipeline run.